dollarampersand/moloch_installer/README.md

 They are a work in progress.
 The attempt is to meet as many moloch requirements using standard ubuntu packages, PPA or debs.
 The start up scripts have been replaces with upstart configs.

-It has been tested on Ubuntu LT 12.04 and should work on 13.04 and 13.10.
+It has been tested on Ubuntu LTS 12.04 and should work on 13.04 and 13.10.

 To install everything on a single host, on a fresh install you can just run: